jakerieger/libi/README.md

 $ cargo build --release
 ```

-One finished executing, the binary can be found in the `targets/release` directory inside the project root.
+Once finished executing, the binary can be found in the `targets/release` directory inside the project root.
 You can then copy this to whatever directory you desire and add it to your $PATH environment variable.

 ## Quickstart